Passion: You can’t buy it and you can’t hide it!

 As a presenter, trainer and public speaker, Dennis is well known for his ability to connect with diverse audiences, his clear, concise and detailed handouts, creative and effective video illustrations and insight into this subject matter.

-For over 20 years, Dennis has presented his multi-media training for agencies including the Department of Homeland Security’s Federal Law Enforcement Training Center, Illinois Attorney General, Prosecutor’s Association of New Jersey, Iowa State Sheriffs’ and Deputies’ Association, Ontario Association of Chiefs of Police, Cincinnati, NYPD, Connecticut, Houston and New Hampshire Police Academies, and in training rooms throughout the U.S., Canada, Australia, New Zealand, Iceland and the United Kingdom.
-His course and materials have been approved for credit in over 20 states.
+Dennis has presented his multi-media training since 1995 for agencies including the Department of Homeland Security’s Federal Law Enforcement Training Center, Illinois Attorney General, Prosecutor’s Association of New Jersey, Iowa State Sheriffs’ and Deputies’ Association, Ontario Association of Chiefs of Police, Cincinnati, NYPD, Connecticut, Houston, Police Service of Northern Ireland (Belfast), and in training rooms and conferences throughout the U.S., Canada, Australia, New Zealand, Iceland and the United Kingdom.
+His course and materials have been approved for credit units in over 20 states.

-Dennis has trained with NYPD’s Emergency Services Unit, consulted and contributed to the Chicago Police Department’s autism training block, is a cited Autism & Emergency Preparedness Subject Matter Resource at the Department of Homeland Security web site Lessons Learned Information Sharing, has consulted to ABC News 20/20 for a segment on autism and false confession.
+Dennis has trained with NYPD’s Emergency Services Unit, consulted and contributed to the Chicago Police Department’s autism training block, is a cited Autism & Emergency Preparedness Subject Matter Resource at the Department of Homeland Security web site Lessons Learned Information Sharing and consulted to ABC News 20/20 for a segment on autism and false confession.
 Dennis has been featured in reports by the New York Times.
-Associated Press, Dallas Morning News, Houston Chronicle, Times-Picayune New Orleans, People Magazine, Wired, Daily Echo (UK) and numerous print and television reports.
+Associated Press, Dallas Morning News, Houston Chronicle, Times-Picayune New Orleans, New Jersey TV, Northern Ireland TV, HBO, People Magazine, Wired, Daily Echo (UK) and numerous other print and television outlets.

 Dennis resides in Port Saint Lucie, Florida with his wife, Gay, and son, Brad.